Mic92/sops-nix/README.md

 #### fetchTarball

-  Add the following to your configuration.nix:
+  Add the following to your `configuration.nix`:

 ``` nix
 {